arcaravaggi/CV/README.md

 [Referees](https://github.com/arcaravaggi/CV/blob/master/Anthony_Caravaggi_CV.md#referees)

-A pdf copy of my CV which is also available in this repo.
+A pdf copy of my CV is also available in this repo.